PouyaPouryaie/spring-jdbc/README.md

    - what's different between jdbcClient with jdbcTemplate
 2. JDBC Template - ```ir.bigz.springboot.springjdbc.user```
    - there is a sample code of jdbc template in this package

+## Note
+The User section contains tools and abstraction from spring-data-jdbc